Cynegetica (Nemesianus)

-The Cynegetica is a didactic Latin poem about hunting by Marcus Aurelius Olympius Nemesianus.
+The Cynegetica is a didactic Latin poem about hunting by Marcus Aurelius Nemesianus.
+(He is also named in some modern literature as Marcus Aurelius Olympius Nemesianus - a nonexistent poet by the name of Olympius Nemesianus was invented in the Historia Augusta, and he and his name were conflated with the real poet).
 The poem is usually dated to 283/284 A.D. - as it refers to the reign of the Roman Emperors Carinus and Numerian (AD 283 - 284).